LCSW vs. MFT: What’s the Difference?

 LCSW

-The median annual wage for all social workers was $51,760 in May 2020, according to the BLS.
-The top-paying industries for social workers were:
+The median annual wage for all social workers was $58,380 in May 2022, according to the BLS.
+The industry-based salary figures for social workers were as follows:

 Various factors will drive this growth, including an increased need to help aging populations and rising demand for treatment for mental illness and substance abuse.